opengeospatial/teamengine/src/site/markdown/testng-cookbook.md

 ```

-## <a name="s4">4</a> Create a shared test fixture
+## <a name="s4">4</a> Create a reusable test fixture

+A test fixture (also known as a test context) establishes a consistent baseline for
+running tests.
+It includes all the things that must be in place in order to run a test
+and verify a particular outcome.
+In practice, a fixture includes a set of of reusable
+components that persist for the duration of multiple tests--or even the lifetime of
+the entire test run.
+Examples of fixture items include:

+* a description of the test subject (e.g. service metadata);
+* Pre-compiled schemas used to validate response messages;
+* an HTTP client component used to interact with a web service;
+* sample data that must be loaded in advance of testing;
+* a driver used to create a database connection.

-It is often convenient to create a shared test fixture that provides easy access to
+It is often convenient to create a shared fixture that provides easy access to
 commonly used objects for the duration of a test run.
 The `CommonFixture` class in
 the root package may be used for this purpose.
 In this test suite a shared fixture
 contains the following elements: